ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

   This would mean we wouldn't run the solver during role inference.
 However, such a feature seems sadly non-orthogonal when we have the features to express this idea already.

-* Previous versions of this proposal had the constraints either in the datatype context or in the constructor contexts, but that decision was made at the level of the proposal.
+* Previous versions of this proposal had the constraints either in the datatype context (only) or in the constructor contexts (only).
-  Now, users can make their own decisions.
+  In this version of the proposal, allowing constraints in both places, users can make their own decisions.
 This seems strictly better than either previous proposal.

 * An `alternative proposal <https://github.com/ghc-proposals/ghc-proposals/pull/248>`_